jahrik/odroid_cluster/README.md

 # Odroid HC-1 Cluster Build

-With a little inspiration from the [200TB Glusterfs Odroid HC-2 Build](https://www.reddit.com/r/DataHoarder/comments/8ocjxz/200tb_glusterfs_odroid_hc2_build/) posted to [/r/DataHoarder/](https://www.reddit.com/r/DataHoarder/) a while back and a whole lot of [bonus.ly](https://bonus.ly/) dollars from work, I have finally completed my 3 node HC-1 cluster build and am sharing my experience with anyone else wanting to check out single board computing for themselves.
+With a little inspiration from the [200TB Glusterfs Odroid HC-2 Build](https://www.reddit.com/r/DataHoarder/comments/8ocjxz/200tb_glusterfs_odroid_hc2_build/) posted to [/r/DataHoarder/](https://www.reddit.com/r/DataHoarder/) a while back and a whole lot of [bonus.ly](https://bonus.ly/) dollars from work, I have finally completed my 3 node HC-1 cluster build and am writing to share my experiences with anyone else interested in checking out single board computing for themselves.
 Unlike the massive amount of storage provided by the [Odroid HC-2](https://www.hardkernel.com/main/products/prdt_info.php?g_code=G151505170472) build, I am using the [Odroid HC-1](https://www.hardkernel.com/main/products/prdt_info.php?g_code=G150229074080).
 The main difference being, it will only fit a 2.5" drive, where the HC-2 will fit a full size 3.5 inch HDD.
 The purpose of this build is not a NAS, but rather a focus on clustering software itself.
-Primarily, Docker Swarm backed by Glusterfs.
-Future plans also include testing Elasticsearch, Hadoop, and any other clustering software that [sparks](https://spark.apache.org/) my interest.
+Primarily, Docker Swarm backed by Glusterfs for highly available containers and mounted volumes.

 ![Odroid Front](https://github.com/jahrik/odroid_cluster/blob/master/pics/odroid_01.jpg?raw=true)

 ## Parts List
 Here is the complete parts list and prices in US dollars.
-There are a couple of ways you could go with powering this, so I will create two lists for power, including tools and other things I bought to make the build a little better, but are not necessary for it to work.
+There are a couple of ways you could go with powering this, so I will create separate lists for power, including tools and other things I bought to make the build a little better, but are not necessary for it to work.
 All of it was purchased from Amazon, so prices may vary a bit.

+> The [5V 20A Power Supply](https://www.amazon.com/gp/product/B06XK2DDW4/ref=oh_aui_detailpage_o04_s01?ie=UTF8&psc=1) I first purchased for this project ended up not being able to supply the right amount of power needed to keep the odroid running at any amount of higher than average load.
+I was able to power all three with it, but when it came to stress testing them, even tests that were just downloading a large file to the device or using around 50% CPU would cause the odroid to crash.
+There were also times that the odroid would not seam to gain enough power to boot and would loop in a reboot cycle for quite some time or never fully boot back up.
+I do not recommend this model for this project.
+I have since replaced it with Power Option #3 and am very happy with the results.
+This lab grade, [DC Power Supply 1.5-15V 30A](https://www.amazon.com/gp/product/B01KPBAN6O/ref=oh_aui_detailpage_o04_s02?ie=UTF8&psc=1), is way overkill for anyone in their right mind, but will serve as a great tool in my homelab and be able to run a lot more devices in the future, as I expand out my SBC collection.
+I have adjusted it up to around 5.3-5.4 volts and the Odroids seem to run much better with a bit of a boost.
+I have since confirmed with a digital multimeter that a steady supply of around 5.3 comes from the 5.5mm barrel plugs connected.

 ### Odroid
 | Part        |  Amount  |  Price  | Total |